davidtchiu/davidtchiu.github.io/teaching/cs475/hwk0.vscode/index.md

 #### Using the Terminal (Shell) and Editor
 - You only have to do the steps listed in the previous section that one time.
 Let's get a feel for how to start up the coding environment from this point forward.

-- Quit VS Code, and start it back up again.
+- Quit VS Code, and open it back up again.

 - On the left-hand, you'll see a new button on the far left called **Remote Explorer**.
 Click on it, then click on the profile you want to connect.
 It should simply be `/home/yourUserName`.